danielthorvil/danielthorvil.github.io/_posts/2024-05-03-Assign-Azure-SQL-Database-permissions-to-Entra-users-via-groups.md

 Do you manually login to each database and run the SQL commands?
 Nooo, that would take a long time.
 I propose that you do it via a Entra groups instead, then it literally takes 2 seconds to give permissions to a user.

-Microsoft already has it documented that its possible, but they don’t really make it obvious (as of March 2024).
+Microsoft already has it documented that its possible, but they don’t really make it obvious (as of writing this post).
 It took me some time to figure out that it was possible (maybe i’m not the brightest 😄).
-So i’m making this post to help you out and show you how i think is a great way to do it.
+So i’m making this post to help you out and show you how i think is good way to do it.

 ## **Azure RBAC vs SQL permissions**